Scalable Model Editing via Customized Expert Networks: Methodology

-After training multiple customized expert networks, it is necessary to activate these experts in the inference phase to complete the editing.
-This is not a regular classification task to classify a particular sample to a particular expert.
-Because editing is streaming, going to a fixed parameter size to train will inevitably cause catastrophic forgetting to occur.
-If a separate classification model is used to complete the classification of samples to experts, it will inevitably result in a significant time cost.
-Inspired by T-Patcher, we propose a Scalable Neurons method, which trains a corresponding neuron for each edited sample with a specific loss function, and these neurons are sequentially increased with sequential editing.
-The newly trained neurons are merged into the old neurons and used in the inference phase.
-In the following we will describe in detail, how the neurons are used in the training, merging and inference phases.
+After training multiple customized expert networks, it is necessary to activate a specific expert during the inference phase to achieve the desired output.
+This is not a standard classification task where a sample is assigned to a specific expert.
+Due to the streaming nature of sequential editing, using a fixed neuron for training will inevitably lead to catastrophic forgetting.
+Additionally, utilizing a classification model to assign samples to experts would incur additional time costs.
+Inspired by T-Patcher, we propose a Scalable Indexing Neurons method, which trains a corresponding neuron for each expert using the same edit sample through a specific loss function, and these neurons are incrementally added in sequence as the editing progresses.
+The newly trained neurons integrated with the existing neurons and utilized during the inference phase.
+In the following we will provide a detailed description of how the neurons are employed during the training, merging, and inference phases.

-{\bf Training Indexing Neuron. }The settings are the same as when training a customized expert network still edited at $l$th layer in the LM.
-We add a new network structure $W_{neuron}$ after $W_{up}$, this network has only one neuron in the output part, that is, the parametric quantity of $W_{neuron}$ is $1 \times h$, $h$ represents the dimension of FNN intermediate layer.
-And we configure the sigmoid activation function for the output part, and the completed calculation is as follows:
+{\bf Training Indexing Neurons. }The settings are identical to those used for training a customized expert network with editing at $l$th layer of the LLM.
+We introduce a new network structure $W_{neuron}$ which is placed after $W_{up}$.
+This network consists of a single output neuron, implying that the parameter size of $W_{neuron}$ is $1 \times h$, where $h$ represents the dimension of FFN hidden layer.
+And we employ a sigmoid activation function for the output.
+The completed calculation is as follows:

-where $x^{att}_t$ is the obtained representation of the {\bf last token} in $x_t$ after the attention layer of the $l$th layer.
+where $x^{att}_t$ is the representation of the {\bf last token} in $x_{t}$ obtained after the attention layer of the $l$th layer.

-We are using the activation value {\bf a} to determine whether a sample needs to be edited or not, samples that need to be edited or associated samples correspond to the larger the activation will be, irrelevant samples in the corresponding activation value is smaller.
-Based on the above purpose, three kinds of loss are used to control the activation value of {\bf a} .
-For Reliability and Generality, the effect is guaranteed by Activate loss, which is calculated as follows:
+We determine whether a sample needs to be edited based on the activation value {\bf a}.
+Samples that require editing, or those that are semantically consistent with these samples, typically exhibit larger activation values, whereas non-edited samples show smaller activation values.
+To achieve the aforementioned objectives, we design the loss function from three aspects to control the activation value of {\bf a} .
+For Reliability and Generality, the effect is ensured by $l_{activate}$ loss, which is calculated as follows:

-where $a_t$ represents the activation value that requires the current time step $t$ to edit the sample.
+where $a_t$ represents the activation value that is required at the current time step $t$ to edit the sample.